AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/analytics/rainfocus.md

 ---
-title: Documentation self-service template for the UI
+title: Connect Your RainFocus Account To Experience Platform Using the UI
-description: Learn how to create a RainFocus source connection using the Adobe Experience Platform UI.
+description: Learn how to connect your RainFocus account to Experience Platform using the UI.
 badge: Beta
 ---
-# Create a RainFocus source connection in the UI
+# Connect your [!DNL RainFocus] account to Experience Platform using the UI

 >[!NOTE]
 >
 >The [!DNL RainFocus] source is in beta.
 See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labeled sources.

-This tutorial provides steps for creating a RainFocus source connector using the Platform user interface.
+This tutorial provides steps on how to connect your [!DNL RainFocus] account and stream event management and analytics data to Adobe Experience Platform.

 >[!IMPORTANT]
 >